flarum/framework/FRONTEND FRAMEWORK REWRITE CHANGES.md

     - `app.bus` for some event hooking
 * Translator
     - Added `app.translator.transText`, automatically extracts text from `translator.trans` output
+* Utils
+    - Changed `computed` util to require multiple keys to be passed as an array

 #### Forum
 * Forum Application